Why Should I Get a Master's Degree in Nursing?

 When you complete a master’s in nursing program, you can come away with more than just advanced nursing skills.
 You can come away with leadership skills.
 In your program, you’ll learn how to positively influence the quality of patient care, develop innovations and apply them to healthcare practices, and use education to lead other nurses and improve the overall health of patients and communities.
 In short, an MSN program can prepare you to be on the forefront of healthcare.

 In nursing, you can also learn from a leader.
-Walden University has the largest number of graduates—more MSN degrees issued than any other university.†
+Walden University has the largest number of graduates—Walden is No. 1 in Master of Science in Nursing (MSN) graduates in the United States.2

 There is more than one type of master’s degree in nursing.
 Many of the top nursing schools allow you to specialize in the type of nursing you most want to practice.
 Common specialties include:

 Because an MSN degree can help nurses gain advanced skills and leadership abilities, many hospitals actively seek out MSN nurses and pay them well.
-For example, nurse anesthetists, nurse midwives, and nurse practitioners currently earn over $100,000 a year on average and employment in these occupations is expected to increase by 31% between 2016 and 2026, a rate that’s much faster than the national average for all occupations.‡
+For example, nurse anesthetists, nurse midwives, and nurse practitioners currently earn over $117,000 a year on average and employment in these occupations is expected to increase by 45% between 2019 and 2029, a rate that’s much faster than the national average for all occupations.3

 Thanks to online learning, you don’t have to take a pause from your nursing career in order to earn an MSN degree.
 That’s because, at an online nursing school, you can complete the majority of your MSN program from wherever you have internet access, allowing you to avoid the hassles of driving to a campus and being away from home.
 Additionally, a master’s in nursing online program will allow you to take your classes at whatever time of day works best for you.
 Instead of rearranging your work schedule to fit your education, you can arrange your education to fit your work schedule.